-Since 2016 Giorgio Coniglio, site editor-in-chief and a registered pseudonym, has been bundling HUMOUR, PARODY, WORDPLAY, PHOTOGRAPHY and POETRY, with the sole aim of entertaining YOU with presentations at the rate of 3x per month.
-Most posts are a compilation of 8 illustrated short poems, often in the limerick format.
+Since 2016 Giorgio Coniglio, registered pseudonym and editor-in-chief, has been bundling collections of POETRY, WORDPLAY and PHOTOGRAPHY, seasoned with humour and parody, with the sole aim of entertaining YOU with presentations at the rate of 5x per month.
 The related blog "DAILY ILLUSTRATED NONSENSE" sends out items from these collections one-at-a-time.

 Thursday 15 October 2020